 - Using a slotted spoon, transfer the cooked vegetables to the sterilized jars and pour the hot vinegar over them.
 (Have more boiling-hot vinegar handy in case you need more to top off the jars.)

-The vegetables listed in this recipe are the standard, most common ones, but you can add other things to suit your taste, for example mushrooms, green beans, zucchini, cucumbers, hot peppers, or artichoke hearts.
-Feel free to experiment with the spices as well—mustard seeds would work well in this recipe.
+The vegetables listed in this recipe are the standard, most common ones, but you can add other things to suit your taste, for example, mushrooms, green beans, zucchini, cucumbers, hot peppers, or artichoke hearts.
+Feel free to experiment with the spices as well—mustard seeds, for example, would work well in this recipe.

 How Giardiniera Is Eaten